csc530/csc530/README.md

 ## currently a student: last year😬😁

 Hey!
 It's me Christo**f**er I'm happy to help out in any way I can.
-Full-time student to be a computer scientist👨‍🔬.
+Full-time student to be a comput~~er~~ations scientist👨‍🔬.
 You can reach me at csc530@vivaldi.net

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-🪴 Growing every day into something great, and greatly waiting..
+🪴 Growing every day into something great, and something greatly to be awaited..

 🖤 Love always

 🤪 ❁´◡`❁

-⚒️ working on a [resume template maker](https://github.com/csc530/resume-builder), and hopefully my website-folio-og-thingy(?)
+⚒️ working on a [resume template maker](https://github.com/csc530/resume-builder), and hopefully[my website/portfolio/blog/thing](https://github.com/csc530/my-site) when I feel like it

-❔What is the science of computers, no really!?
+🌟 look at my projects/repos, and make issues if you find problems maybe even a star if you like it🥹

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------